rbroek/objectiv.io/docs/introduction.md

 *  Want to jump right in?
 Go to [Quickstart](/quickstart.md).
 *  Have a question or need support?
 Join the conversation in [Objectiv's Slack channels](https://join.slack.com/t/objectiv-io/shared_invite/zt-u6xma89w-DLDvOB7pQer5QUs5B_~5pg).
 *  Found a bug, or have a feature requests?
 Let us know in our [GitHub Issues](https://github.com/objectiv).
-*  Curious about our Roadmap?
+*  Curious about what we'll work on next?
 See [our roadmap in GitHub](https://github.com/objectiv/objectiv-analytics/projects/2).
 :::

 Below a concise overview of the various areas in Objectiv, with click-throughs to their respective documentation sections.